-It all begins in chambers most closely associated with Emperor Franz Joseph (1830 – 1916) and his wife Elisabeth (the famous “Sisi”), then moves into those with a deeper connection to Empress Maria Theresa (1717 – 1780).
+The tour begins in chambers most closely associated with Emperor Franz Joseph (1830 – 1916) and his wife Elisabeth (the famous “Sisi”), then moves into those with a deeper connection to Empress Maria Theresa (1717 – 1780).

-Assume a vast quantity of rococo furniture, silk wall hangings, historic portraits, gilt chandeliers, and a whole host of other items that once felt the touch or the admiring eye of an Emperor or Empress (or a maid or footman).
+Assume a vast quantity of rococo furniture, silk wall hangings, historical portraits, gilt chandeliers, and a whole host of other items that once felt the touch or the admiring eye of an Emperor or Empress (or a maid or footman).

-Here’s what impressed me most…
+Here’s what impressed me most on my trip round…

 - I love exhibits that connect the past and present.
-One of the monumental paintings in the Billiard Room, for example, shows the Schönbrunn gardens, Neptune Fountain and Gloriette as they looked around 150 years ago – little has changed!
+One of the monumental paintings in the Billiard Room, for example, shows the Schönbrunn gardens, Neptune Fountain and Gloriette as they looked around 150 years ago: little has changed!

 - You might say the desk in Franz Joseph’s study was essentially the administrative centre of a mighty empire.
 And we now shuffle past it, the empire just a memory.
 A salutary lesson on transience.

-- The bed in Franz Joseph’s Bedroom (where he died) is surprisingly nondescript, reflecting the disciplined life he led.
-His lavatory is quite plain, too.
+- The bed in Franz Joseph’s Bedroom (where he died) struck me as surprisingly nondescript, reflecting the disciplined life he led.
+His lavatory was quite plain, too.

 - Look for the clock in the Salon of Empress Elisabeth.
-The clockface at its rear is reversed, so you can read the time accurately in the mirror behind it.
+The clock face at its rear is reversed, so you can read the time accurately in the mirror behind it.

 We marvelled at the remarkable napkins shaped using the unique imperial fold.
 Only two people at a time ever know the required folding technique.

 If I’m honest, I’d accuse the court painter of only having one face he could paint.
 Either that or the children were uncannily similar.

-Close your eyes and imagine the tones of a piano played by a surprisingly-competent six year old.
-For this is (probably) the room where Mozart gave his first performance to the Empress Maria Theresa.
+Close your eyes in this room and imagine the tones of a piano played by a surprisingly-competent six year old.
+Mozart probably gave his first performance to the Empress Maria Theresa at this very location.
+Incidentally, that event is captured in a VR experience also available in the palace.

-- Soon after, you enter the Great Gallery, which is like something out of a Disney film.
-Measuring over 40 m by 10 m, it has two huge gilt chandeliers with room on each for 70 candles.
-It positively invites you to slip into a wig and something opulent and dance across the room while hoping to catch the eye of some Archduke or Archduchess.
+This room positively invites you to slip into a wig and something impractical, then dance across the floor while hoping to catch the eye of some Archduke or Archduchess.

 The ceiling frescoes include Maria Theresa and her husband surrounded by various figures giving human form to royal virtues and crown lands.
 Something to consider when you next redecorate your kitchen.